snip/seeyou_competition_scripts/README.md

 ### TPilots
 Type: Record
 Information about pilot's performance.

-Typically used as Pilots[i].Hcap where i is a running integer in a loop.
+Typical use: Handicap := Pilots[i].Hcap; where i is a running integer in a loop.

 | Variable                        | Description                                                  | Unit | Remarks                                       |
 | ------------------------------- | :----------------------------------------------------------- | ---- | --------------------------------------------- |